ePages-de/epages-docs/_posts/2015-10-28-ralils-dev-environment-setup.md

 ## Build Ruby itself from source:

 You can install ruby fine with a tool like ruby-install.
 However subsequently installing rails (as a gem) requires (at least on my system) access to source files like ruby.h.
 This is surprising but maybe it will change in future.
-In the meantime time however, there are two options: make the files available globally or locally.
+In the meantime however, there are two options: make the files available globally or locally.
 If you install these (globally) via your OS (package manager) then you risk a version mismatch which may cause errors during the build (or worse, at runtime).
 The better alternative is to (locally) download the source code for ruby.